TasnimFabiha/petclinic_5.3.22_kieker_instrumented/README.md

-Kieker 2.0.2 didn't capture useful traces in Petclinic 5.3.22 → Switched to Kieker 1.15.
-Kieker 1.15 worked for monitoring but failed with Java 17 when converting traces.
-Java 11 was required for trace analysis (.dat → .dot → .pdf conversion).
-Switched between Java 17 and Java 11 depending on the task.

 # Instrumented Spring Petclinic 5.3.22 with Kieker 1.15

 This repository contains the **Spring Petclinic 5.3.22** application instrumented with **Kieker 1.15** for performance monitoring and trace analysis.